Spicy, Crispy, Addictive Cheese Sticks

-When it comes to hors d’ouevres, I never know what to make.
-Fortunately, I have friends that do.
-Oscar night is fixin’ to be a good one thanks to these cheese sticks brought to my attention by my friend Darcy.
-Oh my.
 Spicy, salty, crispy — these cheesy cocktail straws are addictive and will never not appear at a party I host from here on out.
-They take just minutes to whip up.
-They look beautiful.
-And they couldn’t be more party friendly — who doesn’t like butter, cheese, salt and a little spice?
+They take just minutes to whip up, couldn’t be more party-friendly, and they look beautiful to boot.

 - 1 1/2 cups (about 6 ounces) grated extra-sharp Cheddar cheese (I love the Cabot Extra Sharp)